 The tasks of the Rectorate include, in particular, preparing the Development Plan (strategic plan) and the Organisation Plan (defining the organisation of the University) to be presented to the Senate and the University Board.
 The Rectorate also defines the essential requirements for the strategic orientation of the University.
 These are determined by creating the draft of the performance agreements with the responsible ministry and by concluding the target agreements with the faculties and centres of the University.
-The law (2002 Universities Act) stipulates that some tasks, in particular appointments on the basis of a shortlist of three persons drawn up by the appointment committees that are set up by the Senate, are the direct responsibility of the Rector.
+The law (2002 Universities Act) stipulates that some tasks, in particular professorial appointments on the basis of a shortlist of three persons drawn up by the appointment committees that are set up by the Senate, are the direct responsibility of the Rector.

-The Rectorate of the University of Vienna (current term of office: 1 October 2015 to 30 September 2019) consists of the Rector and three vice-rectors.
-Rector Heinz W. Engl has been elected for another term of office (1 October 2019 to 30 September 2023).
+The Rectorate team of the University of Vienna (current term of office: 1 October 2019 to 30 September 2023) consists of the Rector and four vice-rectors.